usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/index.md

 permalink: /law-and-regs/design-standards/
 description: The ADA Standards for Accessible Designs say what is required for a building or facility to be physically accessible to people with disabilities.
 lead: |-
-  The ADA Standards for Accessible Design—along with the [Title II](../title-ii-2010-regulations/) and [Title III](../title-iii-regulations/) regulations—say what is required for a building or facility to be physically accessible to people with disabilities.
+  The ADA Standards for Accessible Design—along with the [Title II](../regulations/title-ii-2010-regulations/) and [Title III](../regulations/title-iii-regulations/) regulations—say what is required for a building or facility to be physically accessible to people with disabilities.
 lang: "en"
+subpagenav: true
 sidenav: false
-compact: true
 redirect_from:
   - 2010adastandards_index.htm
 tags: